umbertogriffo/llm-finetuning-playground/README.md

 > The code has been tested on `Instance type` `g4dn.4xlarge` (Tesla T4.
 Num GPUs = 1.
 Max memory: 14.563 GB.
 Platform: Linux.
 > Torch: 2.6.0+cu124.
 CUDA: 7.5.
 CUDA Toolkit: 12.4.
 Triton: 3.2.0)

-We want to train a math reasoning model, converting a standard model like `Qwen2.5 3B` into a full-fledged reasoning model using GRPO (Group Relative Policy Optimization), an RL algorithm that optimizes responses using reward functions.
+We want to train a math reasoning model by converting a standard model, such as `Qwen2.5 3B`, into a math reasoning model using GRPO (Group Relative Policy Optimization), a reinforcement learning algorithm that optimizes responses based on reward functions.

-Defined the rewarding functions to let the model learn how to reason on them, we fine-tuned Qwen on [OpenAI's GSM8K dataset](https://huggingface.co/datasets/openai/gsm8k), which contains grade school math problems to demonstrate idea.
+Defined the rewarding functions to let the model learn how to reason on them, we fine-tuned `Qwen2.5 3B` on [OpenAI's GSM8K dataset](https://huggingface.co/datasets/openai/gsm8k), which contains grade school math problems.

 The training took `10h` on a `Tesla T4`.
 You can find the trained model on [Hugging Face](https://huggingface.co/ugriffo/Qwen2.5-3B-Instruct-Math-Reasoning-GGUF).